JVanDerHout/websitetester/FAQ/index.md

 # {% include icon.html icon="fa-solid fa-circle-question" %}FAQs

 ***What's the dress code?*** <br>
-whatever makes you feel good! no pre-determined levels of fanciness or colors <br>
+whatever makes you feel good!
+There are no pre-determined levels of fanciness or colors <br>
 wear sensible shoes! you will be walking accross grass and gravel <br>
-see below: weather
+see the below question regarding weather and plan to bring (you guessed it) layers

 ***What weather should I expect?*** <br>
-everything will be outside for the most part! <br>
-impossible to predict, bring layers! bring a blanket even!
+The weather on the coast can be impossible to predict.
+All we know for sure is that you should bring layers!
+If you have a particular proclivity for getting cold you could even bring a blanket if you'd like, we will also aim to provide blankets and heat lamps should it get chilly.

+***Where will the ceremony and reception take place?
+And will it all be outdoors?***
+All Sunday events will take place at Pie Ranch in Pescadero, CA. The ceremony and reception will be held outside very close to one another.
+All events will be held outdoors, we will have a tent and heat lamps available as a backup if needed.

-***What accessibility information is there about the venue?*** <br>
+***What accessibility information about the venue is available?*** <br>
-see if pie ranch has a blurb we can use <br>
+Pie Ranch is a working farm with a variety of uneven surfaces.
+The ceremony and reception will be held in a grassy area with uneven surfaces very close to one another, about a 5 minute walk away from the parking area.
+No steps are required to access the area <br>.
+Our understanding is that getting to and from the ceremony and reception site is largely navigable with a walker or cane but would be difficult (but not impossible) to navigate in a wheelchair. <br>
-the nice people at pie ranch will be available with a fancy golf cart to assist with transport within pie ranch for anyone who needs
+Additionally, the very kind people at Pie Ranch will be available with a golf cart to assist with transportation within the ranch for anyone who needs or wants. <br>

-**shavuout placeholder question**
+There will be accessible restrooms on site. <br>

+***What meal options will there be for people with dietary restrictions?***
+Please provide us with your dietary restrictions in your RSVP and we'll make sure there is plenty of food that you can eat!
+At this stage the meals have not yet been planned.

+***What parking is available?***
+There will be parking available on site at Pie Ranch on Sunday.
+Pie Ranch staff will help direct you to parking places.
+However, we strongly encourage you to carpool if possible!

+***Is there going to be a shuttle?***
+There will not be a shuttle.
+Please plan to carpool or drive yourself.

+***Are kids invited?***
+Yes, kids of all ages are more than welcome!

+***I didn't receive a plus one on my invitation but I think I should have, what should I do?***
+Reach out to us at jandjweddinghotline [at] gmail.com and we'll work it out, but please let us know ASAP.

+***I am observing shavuout leading up to the wedding, and I'll be coming from out of town.
+What are my options?***
+Reach out to Jacob and he can give you the intel.

+***Do you have a registry?***
+Probably we will at some point, but we don't have one yet (thanks for asking).
+Check back again later if you'd like.